Your Questions Answered:

 How do I know if I need therapy?

 Ask yourself are you living authentically?
 If not why not?
 Therapy space encourages you to be more present in your life and be more fully you.
 Often, by the time people have booked an appointment they can be very distressed.
 It really needn't take such a level of suffering to access a supportive space.
 Only you can decide if you need therapy.
 Mandy Saligari - therapist discusses process of Denial in 7 minute clip.
 She also has a 18 minute Ted Talk about feelings, Handle Them Before They Handle You

 What happens next and if I become reliant on you?

 During the initial stages of therapy it is normal to feel a sense of urgency and dependency.
 I strive to empower you, we will work together to develop a set of skills that works for your personality and lifestyle post-therapy.
 One of the main goals in counselling is to develop the language of self-responsibility and to build up a tool kit of strategies that include body awareness, establishing boundaries and improved emotional language.
 You are unique and you matter.

 How do you not take work home with you or be able to separate your stuff from what a client brings?

 I attend supervision, peer support, CPD workshops and this enables me to process the work, attend to any blind spots and ensures I am working ethically.
-I practice good self-care.
-I find the work incredibly powerful, life affirming and rewarding.
+I practice good self-care and I find the work incredibly powerful, life affirming and rewarding.
 It is one of the few places authentic dialogue can happen.
 I witness change happen and that is a privilege to work with on a daily basis.

 Isn't counselling advice giving?

-Think of a time when someone has given you advice or you have given it.
+Think of a time someone has given you advice or you have given it.
 Was it helpful?
-I recognise that reassurance and advice are temporary fixes to what can be a deep seated issue that requires time and empathy.
-Therapy space I offer is a collaborative, creative process and I also offer opportunity to work with drawings and movement.
+I recognise that reassurance and advice are temporary fixes to what can be deep seated issues that require time and empathy.
+Therapy space is collaborative, creative process and i also offer the opportunity to work with movement and drawings.